brianEtrials/team-bars-lisp-auction-house/README.md

 - Credentials for login buyer: username:testbuyer, password:test.
 - Credentials for login seller: username:testseller, password:test.
-- Create Account with any credentials (suggestions: First name: test, Last name: user, email: testuser@test.com, username: testuser, password: test).
+- Create Account with any credentials.
 - Item Name should always be unique.
+- Select either to create account or login on the landing page.